Outpatient clinic EMR scheduling integration

 What People Are Asking ?

 Q3.
-Can insurance eligibility verification be built into scheduling?
+Can eligibility checks happen during scheduling?

 Q4.
-Will interoperability rules improve scheduling for small clinics?
+Will interoperability rules fix this?

 Disclaimer